Yuuhei/Houshou-Marine-SBPH-Bot/README.md

 ## About KHInsider Downloader

-If khi_dl_arm binary isnt present in resources folder, download it on [this](https://github.com/Sorrow446/KHInsider-Downloader) repository
+If khi_dl_arm or khi_dl_linux_x64 binary isnt present in resources folder, download it on [this](https://github.com/Sorrow446/KHInsider-Downloader) repository

 ## All set?
 If all set, run: